 Why get a novated lease for an electric car?

-That’s on top of the standard income tax and GST savings available with a novated lease.
+That’s on top of the standard income tax and GST savings available with salary packaging a car.

 EV novated lease benefits